lakigigar/BitsofDNA/README.md

 # blogcode
-Code for reproducing results posted on my blog
+Code for reproducing results posted on the [Bits of DNA](http://liorpachter.wordpress.com) blog.